Auschwitz survivor Leon Schwarzbaum dies at 101 in Germany

-BERLIN (AP) — Leon Scharzbaum, a survivor of the Nazis' death camp at Auschwitz and a lifelong fighter for justice for the victims of the Holocaust, has died at 101.
+BERLIN (AP) — Leon Scharzbaum, a survivor of the Nazis' death camp at Auschwitz and a lifelong fighter for justice for the victims of the Holocaust, has died.
+He was 101.

 Schwarzbaum died early Monday in Potsdam near Berlin, the International Auschwitz Committee reported on its website.
 No cause of death was given.